 Eddystone protocol provides 17 bytes for the URL packet.
-Most of the times, you'd need a URL shortener.
+You might need a URL shortener.

 URLs must be public.
 If the page is not accessible from the Internet (e.g. it requires authentication or is only accessible from an internal network), it will not appear in the list of results.

 All URLs must resolve to an HTTPS URL.
 Google requires all Physical Web pages be served over HTTPS due to security considerations.
 You may use a URL shortener that generates HTTP URLs as long as the shortened URL resolves to an HTTPS URL.

 Finally, you can use Physical Web URL Validator to verify your link.

 Make sure you are enabling Physical Web on your Android